mpwillson/pcloud/README_playlist.md

 The big assumption `playlist.py` makes is that the music files on pCloud and those held locally are a mirrored structure.
 If that is not the case, `playlist.py` won't work too well.

-Music files are those with one of the following suffixes: .mp3, .m4a, .flac or .alac.

 The pCloud music player doesn't understand m3u playlists (as far as I can tell). `playlist.py` uses the contents of local m3u playlists and